Corporate Communication (Revision 4)

 CMNS 380 has a Challenge for Credit option.

-The course addresses organizational issues in the context of communication, and discusses corporate communication analysis in detail, to enable practitioners to provide advice on communication to leaders and teams.
+Communication Studies 380: Corporate Communication is designed to provide students with new insights into the relationships among leadership, strategy, and communication, and to give practitioners of corporate communication a broad framework that helps them make effective decisions about communication approaches, priorities, and activities.
+Communication Studies 380 addresses organizational issues in the context of communication, and discusses corporate communication analysis in detail, to enable practitioners to provide advice on communication to leaders and teams.
 Students are exposed to applied communication problems, including issues of communication processes and ethics, among other current topics in this field.
-The course demands that students apply the concepts presented to real corporate settings and experiences.
+The course gives students the opportunity to apply the concepts presented to real corporate settings and experiences.

 - Unit 1: Changing Concepts